 If you want a honeysuckle plant that bears edible fruit, the sweetberry honeysuckle (Lonicera caerulea) is the shrub for you.
-It is suitable for growing in Zones 2-7 and prefers full sun.
+It is suitable for growing in USDA zones 2 to 7 and prefers full sun.
 It bears beautiful flowers that are creamy white, followed by blueberries in the summer.
 This species has been classified as Lonicera caerulea and it is in the Caprifoliaceae (honeysuckle) family.

 Common Names for Lonicera Caerulea

 In addition to sweetberry honeysuckle, you may see this designated as honeyberry, blue-berried honeysuckle, edible honeysuckle, fly honeysuckle, blue honeysuckle, edible blue honeysuckle or bearberry honeysuckle.

 Preferred USDA Hardiness Zones

 This species can be grown in zones 2 to 7 depending on which cultivar you plant, making this an excellent choice for a fruit shrub in areas with lower temperatures.
 If you live in the colder zones, make sure that you choose a cultivar that is specifically noted to grow in those zones.
 It comes from the temperate areas of the Northern Hemisphere.

 Once it reaches full size, the sweetberry honeysuckle will be about 5 feet tall and wide, generally creating a rounded shape.

 Your shrub will grow the best if you can site it in full sun.
 It may be able to grow in partial sun, but do not expect as many flowers or fruit to form.